karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 }
 ```

-The following requests would match this API and be proxied by Kong:
+The following requests would match this API and be proxied by Qordoba:

 ```http
 GET /following HTTP/1.1